Moneymoney122/boot-script/README.md

 | `-h`            | `--help`                    | Prints help options                      |
 | `OwO`           | `OwO`                       | OwO                                      |

-This script will askbash: ./gaster: Permission denied for your user's password, this is not intended to be anything malicious and you can check the code yourself if you want
+This script will ask for your user's password, this is not intended to be anything malicious and you can check the code yourself if you want

 ## Dependencies for this script: